nhoizey/nicolas-hoizey.com/src/notes/2020/07/22/1/index.md

 > @strongholdpay will be discontinuing Web Monetization support effective August 20, 2020.

-I'm not sure I can get enough money with #WebMonetization to at least pay @Coil's monthly subscription, but I like this effort to enhance the Web, so I'll continue.
+I'm not sure I can get enough with #WebMonetization to at least pay my @Coil subscription, but I like this effort to enhance the Web, so I'll continue.

-So, I moved to @UpholdInc …
+I moved to @UpholdInc …